 You can select any visualization based on your requirement and data.
 For example here we will use pie chart

 Configure the aggregation type and the field for this aggregation.
 In our example, we have selected aggregation as terms and field as keywords and then click the play button on top for execution.

-You can add subbuckets and generate visualization as below:
+You can add subbuckets and generate visualization as shown here:

 Selecting Time Range

 Please make sure to select the time range in the top left corner of the page.
-Data will not be aggregated if the right time range is not selected as by default data from last 15 minutes will be the date range selected as below:
+Data will not be aggregated if the right time range is not selected as by default data from last 15 minutes will be the date range selected as shown here: